animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Jeremiah had the bravery to go places others wouldn’t.
 Psychiatrists would be unlikely to have the bravery to do a proper control study on whether tequila might actually just be better for many use cases than benzos. ["The man who passes the sentence should swing the sword,"](https://youtu.be/_lSjlt59yjw?si=1sboUg9FBLXlMm1Q) and most psychiatrists have enough experience and familiarity with alcohol to have the wisdom not to prescribe it beyond the basic use cases where it might enrich a person’s life more than hurt it.
 The characterization difference between alcohol and benzos is not proportional to their actual health-endangerment difference.
 Either one needs to be characterized better, or the other needs to be characterized worse.

 And he has a good Jewish sense of humor sometimes.
-I should invite him to grab a Hobbiton type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.
+I should invite him to grab a Hobbiton-type beer at Jeremiah's Tavern in Rochester with me, but I'd rather not because, amid processing all this trauma, there's no place like home.

 ### My trauma